Gender mainstreaming in research

 2 Consolidated version of the treaty on European Union.
 Official Journal of the European Union.

 7 Promoting Gender Equality in Research and Innovation.
-Horizon 2020.
+European Commission.

 Additional information:

-European Institute for Gender Equality (EIGE) & Estonia
+European Institute for Gender Equality & Gender Equality Index Estonia (EIGE)

 Practical guide Improving Gender Equality in Research Organisations